CHAPTER 16 – II

 We bring harvest and drought

 During these conversations, Geryman’s eyes seemed to cloud, shielding his thoughts.
 This always made Stievo feel uneasy.
-Carenf had dedicated her life to preparing Aricame.
+He knew that Carenf had dedicated her life to preparing Aricame.
 She nurtured and trained, and then she gave of herself all that she could to ensure the next in line was put into the best position to succeed.
 Perhaps Geryman was embarking on the same mission?
 Or, perhaps, he had witnessed the transference of power from one Champion to another and taken away a different lesson entirely?